laurasignorelli/A3-working-with-data-and-code/README.md

 # General information

-Project is a creative work depicting a Jetty atmosphere in altering day/night conditions.
+My project is a creative work depicting a Jetty atmosphere in altering day/night conditions.
 The purpose is to create aesthetically pleasing and interactive art that entices viewers.

 # Technologies used